nhsx/nccid-validation-infrastructure/running.md

 6. Refine script if necessary
 7. Collect predictions and logs from synthetic dataset model
 8. Check expected logs were sent to CloudWatch and ELK (remember only execution/auditd logs should be present in ELK)
+9. Review output logs for sensitive identifiers, for example using [`tools/check_logs.ipynb`](./tools/check_logs.ipynb) as a base
-9. Send model outputs and logs to vendor for review
+10. Send model outputs and logs to vendor for review
-10. When vendor is happy create AMI
+11. When vendor is happy create AMI

 ## Validation run